adavarski/OpenShift4-CRC-development/playground/README.md

 deployer-token-dmg9q       kubernetes.io/service-account-token   4      16d
 redhat.registry.pull       kubernetes.io/dockerconfigjson        1      33m
 ```
-OpenShift Do (odo) is a fast and easy-to-use CLI tool for creating applications on OpenShift Container Platform
+OpenShift Do (`odo`) is a fast and easy-to-use CLI tool for creating applications on OpenShift Container Platform. `odo` allows developers to concentrate on creating applications without the need to administrate an OpenShift Container Platform cluster itself.
+Creating deployment configurations, build configurations, service routes and other OpenShift Container Platform elements are all automated by odo.

+Existing tools such as `oc` are more operations-focused and require a deep understanding of Kubernetes and OpenShift Container Platform concepts. `odo` abstracts away complex Kubernetes and OpenShift Container Platform concepts allowing developers to focus on what is most important to them: code.
 ```
 ### odo install: